VaLeXaR/wp-multilang/readme.txt

 == Description ==

-WP Multilang is the multilingual plugin for WordPress.
+WP Multilang is a multilingual plugin for WordPress.

 Translations of post types, taxonomies, meta fields, options, text fields in miltimedia files, menus, titles and text fields in widgets.

 == Features of the plugin WP Multilang ==

+* 100% free.
 * Translation at PHP.
 * Compatible with REST.
 * Support configuration for translate multidimensional arrays in options, meta fields, post content.